-Belfast City Council welcomes the opportunity to comment on the proposed Social Action Plan and forward work plan of the Northern Ireland Authority for Utility Regulation.
+Belfast City Council welcomes the opportunity to comment on the consultation issued by Northern Ireland Authority for Utility Regulation regarding its proposed Social Action Plan and forward work plan.

 The Council is committed to working in partnership to improve the quality of life and well-being of all people living in Belfast.
 Our key strategic themes include "Better care for people and communities" and "Better care for the environment".
 The focus in the consultation document on fuel poverty and fuel and energy efficiency clearly reflect the priorities of the Council and we commend your efforts in this area.